310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}
 {% bubble Chiaki past %}
 <th>(Yeah, I’d expect as much… Those are some terrible wounds!
 S-Something’s definitely up!
 What should I do in times like these?)</th>
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 Haha, sorry for buggin’ ya on your way back home.
 {% endbubble %}

 {% bubble Chiaki past %}
 N-no, I don’t mind… I have nothing planned besides going to sleep once I’m back home, anyway.

-Nevermind that, please tell me what happened to you!
+Never mind that, please tell me what happened to you!
 Is there anything I can do for you?

 {% endbubble %}
 {% bubble Kuro pastinjured %}